 - Genetic history: if vein problems run in your family, you have a higher chance of developing one of these conditions as well.

 - Pregnancy: Your body pumps more blood during pregnancy, making it more likely for your veins to bulge and become visible through the skin.

 - Obesity: Being overweight puts more strain on your veins and could cause them to swell and bulge.

 Varicose veins are often uncomfortable.
 In addition to visibly bulging veins, the condition also causes pain and swelling in the leg.
 Your legs may also feel itchy or heavy, and you could begin to experience restless leg syndrome.

 Spider veins usually have minimal discomfort.
-The primary symptom of the condition is the colored spiderweb pattern that appears in your skin.
+The primary symptom of the condition is the colored spiderweb pattern that appears on your skin.
 Occasionally, you may feel a mild burning sensation at the site of your spider veins.